VenoMexx/TimestampBasedUniqueID/readme.md

 # TimestampBasedUniqueID-Generator

 A simple, scalable, and efficient timestamp-based unique ID generator for distributed systems, implemented in JavaScript.
-This implementation generates unique identifiers using a combination of the current timestamp, a worker/machine ID, and an internal sequence number, ensuring uniqueness across different instances and distributed deployments.
+This implementation generates unique identifiers using a combination of the current timestamp, ensuring uniqueness across different instances and distributed deployments.

 ## Features